aparcanapavel/astrogram/README.md

 [Live Link](https://astrogram-prod.herokuapp.com/)

-This is **Astrogram** a single page clone of Instagram. *Astrogram* includes the basic features of instagram, like creating an account, logging in, logging out, staying logged in after refreshing the page, and having a profile show page for users(current user pofile will display different settings).
-Further, *Astrogram* also has a feature outside of what is included in Instagram, uploading images from the browser instead of the app.
+This is **Astrogram** a single page clone of Instagram. *Astrogram* includes the basic features of Instagram, like creating an account, logging in, logging out, staying logged in after refreshing the page, and having a profile show page for users(current user pofile will display different settings).
+Further, *Astrogram* also has a feature outside of what is included in Instagram, uploading images from the browser.

 ### Technologies Used: